Competitive Erosion is Conformally Invariant: Hitting time results using IDLA estimates

-Recall that by hypothesis $\sigma \in \Gamma_{\e'/2}.$ Thus by \eqref{ht33} for any small enough $\e'$ there exists $d=d(\e',\dd)>0$ (where $\dd$ is the blob size) such that for any $b'>0$ the first term is less than $e^{-dn^2}$ for large enough $n$.
-Also notice that by Lemma \ref{finalargument1} we can choose $\e'$ such that every term in the sum is at most $e^{-bn^{1/3}}$ for some constant $b>0$.
+Recall that by hypothesis $\sigma \in \Gamma_{\e'/2}.$ Thus by \eqref{ht33}, for any small enough $\e'$ there exists $d=d(\e',\dd)>0$ such that for any $b'>0$ the first term is less than $e^{-dn^2}$ for large enough $n$.
+Also notice that by Lemma \ref{finalargument1} we can choose $\e'$ such that every term in the sum is at most $e^{-bn}$ for some constant $b>0$.
 Thus for such an $\e'$, putting everything together we get that for any $b'>0$ and large enough $n,$

-\nin Hence by choosing $b'<b$ we get that for large enough $n,$ The proof is thus complete. \\
+Hence by choosing $b'<b$ we get that for all large enough $n,$ The proof is thus complete. \end{proof}

-\nin All that is left to be done is to provide the proof of Theorem \ref{IDL1}.
-The argument will be a modification of the argument in \cite{hugo} adapted to our setting (for the sake of reference we will follow the same notation as in \cite{hugo} throughout this section).
-Let $S \subset \U_n $.
-We now precisely define the IDLA process in our setting.
-In order to define IDLA, we first define adding one particle started at $x$ to an existing aggregate $S$.
-For $x \in \U_n$, denote by $A(S; x)$ the IDLA aggregate obtained as follows: Let $\xi = (\xi(0), \xi(1), . . .)$ be a random walk on $\U_n$ started at $\xi(0) = x$ and let $t_S$ be the first time this walk is not in $S$.
-Define $A(S; x) := S \cup \{\xi(t_S)\}.$ Also consider a slightly more general process, where the growth of the aggregate is stopped at certain stopping times, e.g., upon exiting a set $T$.
-Denote by $A(S; x\rightarrow T)$, the aggregate obtained by letting a particle randomly walk from $x$, but pausing it if it exits $T$, which is defined as follows.
-Let $\xi$ be a random walk on $\U_n$ started at $x$.
-Let $t_S$ be the first time this walk is not in $S$ as above, and let $t_T$ be the first time $\xi$ exits $T$.
-Define $A(S; x \rightarrow T) := S \cup \{\xi(t_S \wedge (t_T - 1))\}.$ To keep track of the position of a paused particle, define
+Finally we prove Theorem \ref{IDL1}.
+The argument will be a modification of the argument in \cite{hugo}, adapted to our setting (we will follow the same definitions and notation as in \cite{hugo}, to which we refer the interested reader to, for further details).
+Recalling the notation from \eqref{IDLAcrucnot}, for the purposes of this section, we consider a slightly more general process, where the growth of the aggregate is stopped at certain stopping times, e.g., upon exiting a set $T$.
+Starting with an aggregate $S\subset \U_n,$ denote by $A(S; x\rightarrow T)$, the aggregate obtained by letting a particle doing a random walk starting from $x$, and stopping if it exits $S$ or pausing it, if it exits $T$, i.e., $A(S; x \rightarrow T) := S \cup \{X_{\tau(\U_n\setminus S) \wedge (\tau(\U_n\setminus T) - 1)}\}$.
+To keep track of the position of a paused particle we define